cncf-tags/green-reviews-tooling/website/content/docs/infrastructure/about.md

 The infrastructure used for this project leverages infrastructure credits that Equinix kindly donated to the CNCF to support open-source projects.

 The Green Reviews WG uses Infrastructure as Code (IaC) tools as much as possible.
-For example, tools used in this project include [OpenTofu](https://opentofu.org/) and [k3s](https://k3s.io/) to provision the infrastructure and cluster.
+For example, tools used in this project include [OpenTofu](https://opentofu.org) and [k3s](https://k3s.io) to provision the infrastructure and cluster.
 Flux is used to provision the cluster components (see [Cluster Management](#cluster-management) below).

-OpenTofu reconciles the files in [infrastructure/](../../infrastructure/) via this GitHub [action](https://github.com/cncf-tags/green-reviews-tooling/blob/main/.github/workflows/tofu.yaml):
+OpenTofu reconciles the files in [infrastructure](https://github.com/cncf-tags/green-reviews-tooling/tree/main/infrastructure) folder via this GitHub [action](https://github.com/cncf-tags/green-reviews-tooling/blob/main/.github/workflows/tofu.yaml):

 ```bash
 ./infrastructure